dat-ecosystem-archive/dat-node/readme.md

 ## API

-**Warning:** This is an early `2.0` release of dat-node.
-Please let us know if you missing or incorrect API docs here.
-We still have more to document.
-PRs more than welcome!

 ### `Dat(dir|storage, [opts], callback(err, dat))`

 Initialize a Dat Archive in `dir`.
 If there is an existing Dat Archive, the archive will be resumed.